mahdeslami11/acoustic-model/README.md

 Reference to this project:  https://github.com/Francis-Komizu/Sovits

-4. The result of changing and improving the code in evaluating the output audio file For better voice quality, in Sovits2, I utilize the f0 model used in StarGANv2-VC to get the fundamental frequency feature of an input audio and feed it to the vocoder of VITS. import torch from torch import nn
+4. The result of changing and improving the code in evaluating the output audio file:
+ For better voice quality, in Sovits2, I utilize the f0 model used in StarGANv2-VC to get the fundamental frequency feature of an input audio and feed it to the vocoder of VITS.
+	import torch
+	from torch import nn